Posted: Wednesday, January 31, 2018

 Dr. Finnes pointed out, “Carfilzomib is a nice drug for patients with relapsed, refractory multiple myeloma because it is not metabolized via cytochrome P450 pathways; it can be used in renal dysfunction (even in patients on dialysis), which is not an uncommon finding in patients with advanced multiple myeloma.
 For patients with mild to moderate hepatic dysfunction, the dosage needs to be reduced by as much as 50%.”

 “Carfilzomib is a very important drug in myeloma,” Dr. Siegel said.
 Providers who treat patients with myeloma will need to become familiar with administering carfilzomib because it will be part of many key treatment regimens.
 Dr. Siegel’s bottom line is: “Do your baseline echocardiogram; make sure to manage hypertension or work with the patient’s cardiologist or internist to ensure that blood pressure is controlled.
 It’s a very easy drug to combine with other agents and a very effective drug.”

 David S. Siegel, MD, PhD, has served on the speakers bureau and advisory boards for Amgen Inc.

-Yi Lisa Hwa, APRN, CNP, DNP, has nothing to disclose.
+Yi Lisa Hwa, APRN, CNP, DNP, disclosed no relevant relationships.

-Heidi D. Finnes, PharmD, RPh, has nothing to disclose.
+Heidi D. Finnes, PharmD, RPh, disclosed no relevant relationships.